slouie88/slouie88/README.md

 - 👋 Hi, I’m Stefan
 - 👀 I’m interested in Software Development and Artificial Intelligence
-- 🌱 I’m currently learning a new programming language in C# by building a simple RPG
+- 🌱 I’m currently looking to improve my capapbility in MERN and ASP.NET
 - 💞️ I’m looking for opportunities to apply programming and/or machine learning skills in the workforce
 - 📫 How to reach me: email - stefan.louie@gmail.com